BlueDragon23/encounter-builder/README.md

 Creatures can be imported using a format taken from More Purple More Better (MPMB).
 An example from their code can be found here (https://github.com/morepurplemorebetter/MPMBs-Character-Record-Sheet/blob/master/_variables/ListsCreatures.js).

+## Encounters

+TODO: Creating an encounter

+## Running an encounter

+TODO: Running an encounter